FireTyrant/SQL-Portfolio-Projects/README.md

 This repository is a work in progress, evolving as I learn and apply new concepts.
 Some of the areas I’m currently exploring include:

 📊 Data Cleaning & Transformation – Learning how to standardize messy datasets using JOINs, CTEs, CASE statements, and other SQL functions.

 📈 Data Analysis & Reporting – Writing queries to extract insights, summarize data, and build reports.

 ⚡ Query Optimization – Understanding indexing, partitioning, and execution plans to improve performance.

 📡 Database Design – Practicing normalization, ERD modeling, and relational database concepts.

 🔧 Tools & Technologies

-SQL Databases: MySQL | PostgreSQL | SQL Server | BigQuery Data Visualization: Power BI | Tableau
+SQL Databases: MySQL | PostgreSQL | SQL Server | BigQuery

+Data Visualization: Power BI | Tableau

-Other: Python (for automation) | GitHub | Google Cloud 📥 How to Use
+Other: Python (for automation) | GitHub | Google Cloud

+📥 How to Use

 Each project folder contains:

-✅ The concepts I was learning at the time
+✅ The concepts I am learning at the time

 ✅ SQL queries I used to practice

 ✅ My takeaways and reflections

 Clone this repo and explore my progress: